 Social Sustainability - We continuously work towards bridging the gap between what the healthcare system currently provides and the basic needs of individuals.
 We aim to have an enduring impact on the communities in which we live and work.
-Elevate Charities is a non-profit organization that is dedicated to elevating the condition and quality of life for members of the senior healthcare community - employees, caregivers, family members, patients and residents.
+We partner with Elevate Charities, a non-profit organization that is dedicated to elevating the condition and quality of life for members of the senior healthcare community, employees, caregivers, family members, patients and residents.
 Elevate Charities has three unique funds: Heritage Fund, Heritage Scholarship Fund and the Emergency Fund.

 The Heritage Fund and the Heritage Scholarship Fund engage in a mission to enhance the quality of life for seniors in our communities through caring service, fulfilling essential needs and providing education to caregivers.
 The Heritage Fund helps the caregiver identify specific and practical ways to meet the needs of those under their care.
 This can help provide a better life, improved experience and greater satisfaction for our aging population.
 The financial support provided by the Heritage Fund benefits seniors directly.
 In addition, the Heritage Scholarship Fund helps qualified clinical professionals who may not be able to afford to advance in the field of long-term care.
 Through grants and scholarships, the fund helps these qualified professionals gain the education needed to advance in the field of senior-focused healthcare.
-Since 2019, we awarded 191 scholarships to employees in our workforce.
+Since 2018, we have partnered with public charities who have awarded 244 scholarships to employees in our workforce.

-Lastly, the Emergency Fund is a way of passing the hat to help our co-workers whose lives are affected by tragedy.
+Lastly, the Emergency Fund is a way of passing the hat to help long term care staff whose lives are affected by tragedy.
 This program is funded for our team members by our team members.
-All team members can contribute to the fund either through a one-time donation or by recurring payroll deduction.
-In 2023, approximately 86% of those employed by our independent subsidiaries contributed to the Emergency Fund.
-In 2023, we distributed approximately \$3.2 million in grants to members of our independent subsidiaries.
-To date, the Emergency Fund has distributed over 14,600 grants totaling almost \$15.7 million to members of our independent subsidiaries in their time of need.
+All team members are encouraged to contribute to the fund either through a one-time donation or by recurring payroll deduction.
+In 2024, approximately 90% of those employed by our independent subsidiaries contributed to Elevate Charities Emergency Fund.
+In 2024, the public charity distributed approximately \$4.8 million in grants to members of our independent subsidiaries.
+To date, the Emergency Fund has distributed over 19,400 grants totaling almost \$20.6 million to members of our independent subsidiaries in their time of need.